Interference

 Diffraction

 Waves tend to spread out in every direction possible within their medium.
 Diffraction is when a wave spreads out after some of the wave hits a barrier.
-This explains how sound can be heard through an open door even when there is no line of sight.
+This explains how sound can be heard around a corner even when there is no direct path.

 Diffraction can be explained by thinking of every point on a wavefront as the source of spherical waves.
 These spherical waves interfere with each other to produce different patterns.